Web & Product Design

 Is it better to use a website builder or hire a web developer?

 It depends on your needs and budget.
 Website builders are great for simple sites and those on a tight budget.
-For more complex, custom sites, hiring a developer might be better.
+For more complex, custom sites, hiring a developer might be a better option.

 How do I make my website mobile-friendly?

 Choose a responsive theme or template, use a mobile-friendly website builder, and test your site on various devices.
-Also, consider implementing AMP (Accelerated Mobile Pages) for faster loading on mobile devices.
+Also, consider implementing AMP (Accelerated Mobile Pages) to improve page load times on mobile devices.

 HTTPS is the secure version of HTTP.
 It encrypts data transmitted between the website and the user’s browser, providing better security and privacy.